-Since beginning of this year I have really gotten into night photography and since Saturday April 7th was a full moon night I decided it would be a great idea to camp out and spend the night on top of mt baldy.
+Since beginning of this year I have really gotten into night photography and Saturday April 7th was a full moon night so I decided it would be a great idea to camp and spend the night on top of mt baldy.

 In hindsight not such a great idea mainly because of freaking winds on summit and late moon rise but nevertheless it was a great learning experience and an adventure which i do not regret one single bit and most likely would do it again or maybe not we shall see.